News and Upcoming Events

 April 18, 2023, 12-1:30 pm – What Every Guardian Should Know about Supported Decision Making and Other Less Restrictive Alternatives

 Do you serve as a Guardian of an adult, or support someone who does?
 This session is for you!
 This session will address: What Supported Decision Making (SDM) is and who it benefits, including whether SDM can alleviate the need for guardianship and/or conservatorship, and will include content on the role of the guardian, reporting requirements, rights retained, person-centered guardianships, considerations for termination and modification of guardianship and the role of supported decision making, changes in the role of a family member vs. guardian of a person with a disability; navigating health/safety and life satisfaction conflicts; and more.
-Click here to register for the webinar.
+This event has passed.
+To watch the recording, click here.

 · Describe rights retained by people subject to guardianship.

 · List at least three resources to help decide whether guardianship could be modified or terminated

 · Compare and contrast role of family in supporting person vs. serving as guardian